 For entertainment, a rousing game of flag football can be part of the fun.
 Football-themed bingo and bean bag toss are other easy games for all ages to enjoy.
 For real gridiron gurus, host a football trivia game with small prizes, such as gift cards or football cookies (of course!) for the winning team.

 And we think these NFL popcorn tins from The Popcorn Factory will score big with your guests.

 Pumpkins epitomize fall.
 Just seeing these classic symbols of the season will have your guests feeling all warm and fuzzy inside, and will get them in the mood for a good time.

 Decorating is a snap with this party.
 All you need to do is cover your tables with orange tablecloths, add some pumpkins and gourds, hand out a few carving tools, and voila!

-Older kids and adults can do the carving, while you can arm younger kids with Sharpies or acrylic paints for a fall pumpkin decorating party.
+Older kids and adults can do the carving, while you can arm younger kids with permanent markers or acrylic paints for a fall pumpkin decorating party.
 And everyone will leave with smiles on their faces when they take home a mini pumpkin and a Cheryl’s fall day artisan iced cookie.

 Backyard campfire party

 Guests of all ages will love gathering around the backyard fire pit for storytelling (the spookier, the better, right?), games, and, of course, s’mores!
 (Cheryl’s s’more cookie sampler can serve as inspiration.)

 Depending on the ages of your guests, you can choose from a variety of traditional campfire games.
 Some of our favorites are Two Truths and a Lie, charades, Red Rover, Simon Says, and a scavenger hunt.
 Singalongs and karaoke also work great when you’re sitting together around a fire pit.